-4. APPLICATION FOR BTI
+5. APPLICATION FOR BTI

-As of 1 October 2017, applications for a BTI decision shall be made using the format of the form "Application for Binding Tariff Information (BTI) Decision" set out in Annex 4 of the Transitional Delegated Act4 (TDA).
-The application form must be correctly completed in accordance with the relevant legal provisions and the "General information on the completion of the application for Binding Tariff Information"5 which is available on the DG TAXUD web-site.
+The application form must be correctly completed in accordance with the relevant legal provisions and the "General information on the completion of the application for Binding Tariff Information" which is available on the DG TAXUD web-site: https://taxation-customs-duties/customs-tariff/ebti-european-binding-tariff-information en.

-Since no specific conditions have been elaborated in the legislation for allowing a BTI decision to be applied for by, or taken with regard to, several persons, no practical effect has been given to this provision as far as BTI decisions are concerned.
-(Article 22(1) 2^{nd} subparagraph UCC)
+Since no specific conditions have been elaborated in the legislation for allowing a BTI decision to be applied for by, or taken with regard to, several persons, no practical effect has been given to this provision as far as BTI decisions are concerned (Article 22(1) 2nd subparagraph UCC).

 BTI applications shall relate to one product.
-Goods which have similar characteristics can be accepted as one product, provided any differences are irrelevant for the purposes of determining their tariff classification, for example, terracotta flower pots of different dimensions.
-The Court of Justice of the European Union in Case C-199/096 has ruled on the meaning of what the phrase "one type of goods" means (Article 16(2) IA) (See Section 13).
+Goods which have similar characteristics can be accepted as one product, provided any differences are irrelevant for the purposes of determining their tariff classification, for example, terracotta flowerpots of different dimensions.
+The Court of Justice of the European Union in Case C-199/094 has ruled on the meaning of what the phrase "one type of goods" means (Article 16(2) IA) (See Section 14).